EMERGENCY TRAUMA & SURGICAL

 Should I bring any gloves, personal protective equipment or medical equipment?

 Remember you're going into poorly resourced area, they will not have access to the same equipment you would at home.
 We usually encourage volunteers to bring a box of gloves for personal use and to share with colleagues, hand sanitizer and stethoscopes.
-Second hand medical books/information you may want to leave behind is also a simple but great resource to share with your colleagues and refer to together on placement.
+Medical textbooks/information you may want to leave behind is also a simple but great resource to share with your colleagues and refer to together on placement.

 What insurance should I get?